Tax Preparation Services

 Each year, the IRS publishes Publication 3, Armed Forces Tax Guide, a free booklet packed with valuable information and tips designed to help service members and their families take advantage of all tax benefits allowed by law.

-This year’s edition, geared to the 2014 return, is posted on IRS.gov.
+This year’s edition, geared to the 2022 return, is posted on IRS.gov.
 Below are some of the available tax benefits.
 Did I mention that we specializes in tax preparation and bookkeeping services for military and public service members?

-Tax Benefits Available to Military Members
+Tax Preparation Services For Military Members

 · Combat pay is partly or fully tax-free.